mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/advanced/testing.md

 When running the `ligo run test` command, LIGO code has access to an additional `Test` module.
-This module provides ways of originating contracts and executing transactions, as well as additional helper functions that allow to control different parameters of the Tezos testing library.
+This module provides ways of originating contracts and executing transactions, as well as additional helper functions that allow to control different parameters of the Mavryk testing library.

-> Note: The LIGO interpreter uses the [same library that Tezos internally uses for testing](https://gitlab.com/tezos/tezos/-/tree/master/src/proto_alpha/lib_protocol/test/helpers).
+> Note: The LIGO interpreter uses the [same library that Mavryk internally uses for testing](https://gitlab.com/tezos/tezos/-/tree/master/src/proto_alpha/lib_protocol/test/helpers).

 The function `Test.originate` allows to deploy a contract in the testing environment.
 It takes a contract, which is represented as a